Event: FINTECH Circle Autumn Drinks 2025

 September meant it was time for our Annual FINTECH Circle “Autumn Drinks” which brought together our community of leading Fintech entrepreneurs, investors, and financial services professionals from across the UK.

 More than 72 guests came together for an evening of Fintech discovery, networking, sharing ideas, making friends and looking for partnerships to scale up their businesses.
+The event was hosted by our partner, MHA , a trusted advisor to ambitious FinTech

-- Helena Wardle, of Money Means
+- Helena Wardle, Founder of Money Means

-- Chris Blundell, of MHA
+- Chris Blundell, Partner at MHA

 Keynote – David Hume: